This

 E3

-Laws and actions would have to agree
+Laws and actions would have to agree with

 God’s character especially His characteristic of love.